 Dental implant discomfort will almost always cease within a week, with the majority of the pain disappearing within just a couple of days.

 Nevertheless, most patients agree that the benefits of dental implants far outweigh any discomfort felt during or after the procedure.
 Dental implants are the most successful, natural-looking and long-lasting solution for missing teeth today.
 Dental implants can stop dental conditions, like gum disease, jaw bone density loss, and more tooth loss, from worsening which can stop dental pain from worsening.

 If you are considering a dental implant treatment but are worried about the pain you might experience, our friendly and knowledgeable team would be happy to help put your mind at rest.
-Call Vero Dental Spa today to schedule a consultation at 772-778-5550.
+Call Vero Dental Spa today to schedule a consultation.